 Particularly you men out there, complaining that fifty sucks.
 Yeah, you!
 Just remember that most of you, (excluding chubby short men with receding hairlines) have the unfair advantage of aging gracefully.
 Yep, the old double standard is working for you, because at fifty, that gray hair and those facial lines will get you celebrated as a ‘distinguished silver fox’ while the pressure on us women to continue to look youthful, is intense, not to mention unaffordable for most.
 Let’s face it.
 In this society, women have had to adapt more than men.
 Um, yeah, they have.

 Discrimination of aging women in the workforce is nothing new.
 Career opportunities have been taken away from women as they age for decades, but the entertainment industry takes the cake.
-Hollywood is fickle at best, catering to your every whim so long as you retain your youth and beauty—but god forbid you have the audacity to age five years, and they’re poking fun of you and your middle-aged sexuality.
+Hollywood is fickle at best, catering to your every whim so long as you retain your youth and beauty—but age five years, and they’re poking fun of you and your middle-aged sexuality.
 Suddenly you are out of work and told you are worthless.